public-assembly/builder-utils/README.md

 ### Installation

-Begin by installing the builder utils package into your React application.
+Begin by installing Builder Utils into your React application.

 ```
 pnpm add @public-assembly/builder-utils